-- Explore potential resources to support development of Accessory Dwelling Units (ADUs) for low and moderate income households. - Apply for appropriate new State funding such as Permanent Local Housing Allocation - Work with owners of existing, City-assisted multifamily developments to facilitate rehabilitation of the developments.
+- Explore potential resources to support development of Accessory Dwelling Units (ADUs) for low and moderate income households. - The City applied for State Permanent Local Housing Allocation funding and is awaiting award. - Work with owners of existing, City-assisted multifamily developments to facilitate rehabilitation of the developments.